deepyes02/yeti-ai/README.md

 ## Yeti - An agentic artifical intelligence framework
 <img src="yeti-logo.png" alt="Yeti is a mythical mountain creature that several people have reported sightings, looks like human and more intelligent" height="180" width="200">

 #### Bring you own model
 Using Mistral-Nemo, we are able to mimic compatibility with OPENAI API specification without paying any api key subscription.
 This enables use to not only work with open source models, but also in future train them, or update them, while seamlessly swapping powerful model into the framework.
 Imagine lora adapters but for open source models.
 I think this is useful since most AI services now are behind paywalls, and end user has no option to customize or own the intelligence.

-My choice of model was Mistral-Nemo for the following reasons:
+Mistral-Nemo id good for the following reasons:
 1. Capable to carry on meaningful conversation.
 2. Ability to call tools and functions for agentic ai application development.
 3. Open source and powerful